 Calculate the Interquartile Range

-The idea behind the interquartile is that once you know the distance between Q1 and Q3 (21 in this example), you can quickly identify boundaries known as ‘fences’ to sieve for outliers.
-Observations that fall outside the inner fence are known as minor outliers, while observations that also fall outside the outer fence are known as major outliers.
+The idea behind the interquartile is that once you know the distance between Q1 and Q3 (21 in this example), you can quickly identify boundaries known as ‘fences’ to sieve for statistical outliers.
+Observations that fall outside the inner fence are known as minor statistical outliers, while observations that also fall outside the outer fence are known as major statistical outliers.

 Interquartile range: 21